 What should I do if I can’t see a server I should be in?

 First confirm you’re logged into the correct Discord account.
 If you’re sure you should have access, ask the server admin for a new invite or check your email for invite links.
+How to add music bots to a discord server a step by step guide: Invite, Setup, Playlists, Commands 2026

 How do I find new servers to join?

 Use Discord’s Explore or Server Discovery features, or ask friends for invite links.
 You can also search for communities that match your interests.
-How to bypass a discord server ban the ultimate guide

 How do I switch between multiple accounts on Discord?